fabric8io/osio-pipeline/README.md

 ### spawn

-This is an api to spawn an pod as per requirement and execute the commands in the pod.
+This is an API to spawn an pod as per requirement and execute the commands in the pod.

 ```groovy
     spawn (image: 'oc`) {